ZoneIn Privacy Policy

 - Paid overrides are processed by Apple and RevenueCat.
 Apple handles App Store in-app purchases.
 RevenueCat provides the paywall and purchase infrastructure.
 ZoneIn does not receive or store your payment card number.

-- Firebase Analytics supports product analytics.
-ZoneIn uses Firebase Analytics for coarse product interaction and purchase-flow analytics.
-It does not intentionally send raw selected app names, website domains, Apple user IDs, transaction IDs, raw purchase prices, or raw Screen Time reports to Firebase Analytics.
+- Firebase is used for coarse analytics and app functionality services.
+ZoneIn may use Firebase / Google services for app instance identifiers, coarse product interaction, notification, purchase-flow, and app-health/funnel analytics.
+ZoneIn does not intentionally send raw selected app names, website domains, Apple user IDs, transaction IDs, raw purchase amounts, or raw Screen Time reports to Firebase.

-- Notifications are used for focus reminders and re-engagement.
-If you allow notifications, ZoneIn may send a 5-minute warning before a scheduled block begins and a one-time day-3 reminder if you launch the app but have not created a focus session or scheduled block.
-Notification content may include your scheduled session name and the count of selected apps/websites, and tapping the day-3 reminder may open the Create Schedule sheet and log a coarse analytics event.
+- Notifications are used for focus reminders and setup reminders.
+If you allow notifications, ZoneIn may send a 5-minute warning before a scheduled block begins and a one-time reminder if you launch the app but have not created a focus session or scheduled block.

-- No ads and no cross-app tracking.
+- No ads.
+No subscriptions.
+No cross-app tracking.
+The current app uses optional paid overrides rather than ads or subscriptions.
 ZoneIn does not use IDFA, does not use App Tracking Transparency because it does not track you across other companies’ apps and websites, and does not sell or share personal information for cross-context behavioral advertising.

 - Hard Mode is device-wide when active.
 Hard Mode is the in-app name for ZoneIn’s app-removal restriction feature.
 If enabled during an active block, Apple’s ManagedSettings app removal restriction can prevent removal of apps on the device generally, not just ZoneIn.